Smart-TCP: An Agentic AI-based Autonomous and Adaptive TCP Protocol: Agent Implementation

-The agent's cognitive input, the $(S, R, A)$ tuple (representing memory, perception, and action), is encoded as a structured JSON object.
-This step ensures the core model clearly parses the complex, multi-field context, which is crucial for accurate contextual understanding and decision-making.
+The model input, the $(S, R, A)$ tuple (representing memory, perception, and action), is uniformly encoded as a structured JSON object.
+This step ensures that both the feature-aware Classifier and the backend model (SLM or LLM) can parse the multi-field context consistently.
+This standardized view supports contextual understanding and protocol decision-making.